 - Your current school’s sixth form (if it has one) or a sixth form at another school

 - A separate sixth form or further education (FE) college

 - A specialist college – these usually focus on subjects such as dance, drama, or agriculture

 Look out for open days or evenings where you can visit the college, find out about the courses on offer and speak to staff and students.
 See what courses involve – the topics you will cover, amount of exams and coursework, and ask what previous students have gone on to do next.

 Each school or college is likely to offer a range of different subjects, courses, and learning styles.
 Some colleges offer part-time courses, or run evening or weekend classes – often called flexible learning – so it’s worth finding out more to discover what will suit you best.

 Check out the application process for any colleges that interest you.
-Applications usually take place in the spring of year 11, but can be as early as the autumn.
-Lots of colleges still take students after GCSE results day, through to the beginning of term.
-If you’ve missed the application deadline, contact the college as you may still be able to get a place.
+Applications usually take place in the autumn or spring of year 11, but some colleges take students after GCSE results day, through to the beginning of term.
+If you’ve missed the application deadline, contact the college as soon as you can, as you may still be able to get a place.

 What to study

-A-levels tend to focus on academic subjects and are one of the main routes to university.
+- A-levels – focus on academic subjects and are one of the main routes to university.
 Courses usually take two years and you sit your exams at the end of the course.
 See Choosing A-level subjects for more details.